nginx/unit-docs/source/troubleshooting.rst

 .. note::

-   Also, there are debug symbol packages for core dump analysis; their names end in :samp:`-dbg`, like :samp:`unit-dbg`.
+   Also, there are debug symbol packages for :ref:`core dump analysis
+   <troubleshooting-core-dumps>`; their names end in :samp:`-dbg`, like
+   :samp:`unit-dbg`.

 ==========================
 Running From Docker Images